jsb/LayoutEmbedding/README.md

 Run `shrec07_view` to inspect the results of `shrec07_embed_layouts`.
 Use the <kbd>Left</kbd> and <kbd>Right</kbd> arrow keys to navigate through the results.
 You can pass the SHREC07 mesh ID as a command line argument to start at a specific model.

-## Command Line Interface

-The `embed` command provides a command-line interface to our algorithm.
-Use `view_embedding` to inspect previously computed embeddings.

-Both commands provide a `--help` argument for further details.

 ## Authors and Contributors